 - the nominee is experiencing delays in securing supporting documents for the permanent residence application (i.e. a police criminal record check) and has not yet applied to IRCC.

-Who is not Eligible to Apply to the Masters Graduate Stream
+Who is not Eligible to Apply for the Masters Graduate Stream?

 The following individuals are not eligible to apply under the Ontario Masters Graduate Stream: